Kasper-Schmidt/Kasper-Schmidt/README.md

 ## Background
 👨‍🎓 I hold a bachelor degree in Webdeveloper.
 I also have a Multimediadesigner degree. <br>
+    Both degrees aquired from EASV (Erhvervsakademi SydVest) in Esbjerg

 ## Coding
 🐘 HTML and PHP <br>